jdevfullstack-tutorials/single-display-arduino-project/README.md

 `void loop` is where the Arduino board executes all the commands you put there just like `digitalWrite` whether high or low.

+## Project Guide
+Using the TinkerCAD,
+here are the steps to create the project:

+1. Follow the proper wiring:

+2. Close the circuit by the GND.
+Use a resistor that is exactly ---

+3. Copy paste the program below: